AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

 # Brain Tumor Detection with InceptionV3

-This repository contains a comprehensive implementation for brain tumor detection using the InceptionV3 convolutional neural network architecture.
-The project consists of both training and testing scripts, providing users with a complete solution for building, training, and evaluating a brain tumor detection model.
+Welcome to the Brain Tumor Detection project using the InceptionV3 convolutional neural network architecture.
+This repository offers a comprehensive solution for brain tumor detection, encompassing both training and testing scripts.
+Explore the detailed information below to understand and utilize the full potential of this project.

 ## 1. Training Code:

 ### 1.1 Overview:

-The training script, `train_brain_tumor_model.py`, utilizes the InceptionV3 model with pre-trained ImageNet weights.
-It customizes the model for binary classification, distinguishing between brain tumor presence and absence.
-The training is performed on a Kaggle MRI Brain Tumor dataset, incorporating data augmentation techniques for enhanced model generalization.
-The final trained model is saved to 'brain_tumor_trained_model.h5'.
+The training script, `train_brain_tumor_model.py`, orchestrates the entire training process.
+Leveraging the InceptionV3 model with pre-trained ImageNet weights, it customizes the architecture for binary classification, distinguishing between the presence and absence of brain tumors.
+The script utilizes the Kaggle MRI Brain Tumor dataset, applying advanced data augmentation techniques to enhance the model's generalization capabilities.
+Upon completion, the final trained model is saved as 'brain_tumor_trained_model.h5'.

 ### 1.2 Dependencies:

+Ensure you have the following dependencies installed:

 - `keras`
 - `tensorflow`